Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/utilities.md

 The name of the subfolder maps directly on to what is put in `vvv-custom.yml`.
 VVV will run the `provision.sh` file, at which point it can do as it pleases.
 This could be installing a package via `apt-get` or something else.
 Other files can be included in these folders for `provision.sh` to make use of.

+## Utility Provisioning

+It is possible to run a provision of an utility without run the whole VVV provision using a Vagrant command.
+As example from the config.yml above `vagrant reload --provision-with=utility-core-php56`, where we are specifying the utility repo and the utility name.
+This is helpful during the development or just to install/update a specific utility.

 ## Community Utilities

 Community utilities are independently developed and contributed by interested members of the community, provided on an 'as is' basis.